 All questions regarding TOEFL or English proficiency should be directed to the Office Admissions.
 You can contact them via telephone at 405-325-2252 or check their web site for details here.
 You can also email them firstname.lastname@example.org.

 Foreign Students who want to receive a teaching assistantship must pass the English Assessment’s 3 tests – write, speak, and teach.

-The GRE is required of all Ph.D. applicants and any M.A. applicants who are seeking a graduate teaching or research assistantship.
 Official GRE scores must be sent to us directly from the Educational Testing Service (ETS).
-You may provide us a copy of your official scores, but you still must have official scores sent to us.
+You may provide a copy of your unofficial scores, but you still must have the official scores sent.

 The school code is 6879; the Department of Communication code is 4599.

 When selecting score recipients on the day of the test, or sending additional score reports through the GRE website, test takers should type the name or partial name of the department, e.g. “Counseling Psychology”, and the computer will list all department codes that match alphabetically.
 Test takers should NOT enter a department code number because the computer does not conduct a numeric match.

 Test takers are asked to enter the four digit department code only if they are sending scores through the automated phone service.
 When sending scores online or on the day of the test, they should type in the name of the department, not the numeric code.

 We expect score in the 150 range on both the verbal and quantitative sections on the new scoring system.
 On the essay portion a score of 4 or higher is competitive, but not required for admission.